Special biserial coalgebras and representations of quantum SL(2): The quantized coordinate Hopf algebra

 \subsection{The stable Green ring}

 The Green ring for $\mathcal{M}_{f}^{C}$ has as a $\mathbb{Z}$-basis of isomorphism classes $[L]$ of finite dimensional indecomposable comodules $L\in\mathcal{M}_{f}^{C}$, with addition given by direct sum and multiplication given by the tensor product.
 The \textit{stable Green ring} is the Green ring modulo the ideal of projective-injectives.
-This ring was studied for certain finite-dimensional Hopf algebras (generalizing the Frobenius-Lusztig kernel for quantum $SL(2)$) in [EGST].
+This ring was studied for certain finite-dimensional Hopf algebras in [EGST].
 While the basic coalgebra $B$ is not a Hopf algebra, $\mathcal{M}_{f}^{B}$ inherits a quasi-tensor structure from $C$ (and from the quantized hyperalgebra $U_{\zeta}.$).

 By a well-known result [CP, 11.3] (cf. [And], see also [CK]) we have a formula for the tensor product of two simples as a direct sum of simples and injectives.
 It is used in the proof of the next result.
 We shall also use \textit{Chebyshev polynomials of the second kind}.
 They are defined to be polynomials $U_{n}(t)$ given recursively by